 - Charts are manually refreshed

-- A dashboard’s Email Report, Snapshot (if the cache is expired), or Alert is being generated
+- A dashboard’s Email Report (if the cache is expired or the data is older then 30 minutes), Snapshot (if the cache is expired), or Alert is being generated

 - A Data Store query is being executed